 - Connect with prospects on social media

 These pointers will help you be successful during the show, but your efforts shouldn’t stop once it’s over.
-You should always remember to follow up with your leads afterward, as it’s one of the most important factors in turning those potential customers you met into actual customers.
+Always remember to follow up with your leads afterward, as it’s one of the most important factors in turning those potential customers you met into actual customers.

 One way to do this that may set you apart from your competitors is to use any pictures or media you may have taken or shared with your booth visitors as a way to connect with them after the show.
 For example, if your visitors took photos at your table with a lifesize Cardboard Cutout Standee, ask them to share the photos on social media, tag your company and write a review along with the photo.

-There is a lot of opportunity to establish yourself as an influential industry participant as well as build your customer base by attending trade shows.
+You can establish yourself as an influential industry participant and build your customer base by attending trade shows.
 The more often you go, the more practiced you’ll get and (hopefully) the more fun you’ll have.
-Building relationships and staying on top of new innovations is great for business and mentality, so get out there and make connections at your industry’s hottest expos this year!
+Building relationships and staying on top of new innovations is great for business, so get out there and make connections at your industry’s hottest expos this year!